dev-bittu/lotus-grammar/grammar/data_types_and_variables/lists.md

 ### **Conclusion**

-Lists in *b2* are flexible and provide a range of functionalities for working with ordered collections of items.
+Lists in *lotus* are flexible and provide a range of functionalities for working with ordered collections of items.
 From accessing and modifying individual elements to sorting and joining lists, these features make lists powerful tools in data management and manipulation.